gmc-code/PC-Using-RTD/docs/setup/VSCode special files.rst

     sphinx-togglebutton  ==0.3.2
     sphinx_design  ==0.4.1

-* If the version numbers are left off, read teh docs will fetch the latest version with is compatible with it.
+* If the version numbers are left off, read the docs will fetch the latest version that is compatible with the version of python it is using.
+* There is no need to include explicitly docutils, since it will be taken care of along withe the Sphinx requirement.

 .. code-block::